The real cost of obsolete components in military electronics

 While the stated goal of these tariffs is to stimulate domestic production, the near-term reality for the semiconductor industry is increased complexity.
 Companies that act now to build resilience and agility into their supply chains will be best positioned to navigate this evolving landscape.

-The Rebound Monthly Market Insights April Issue has been published.
-Download it now and get up to date on commodity…
+The Rebound Q1 2026 Market Insights has been published.
+Download it now for detailed lead times and sourcing guidance.Â

 Enquire now